Choose your answers to the questions and click 'Next' to see the next set of questions. You can skip questions if you would like and come

 Question 22.In The Knight's Tale from Chaucer's Canterbury Tales, cousins Arcite and Palamon end up staging a battle for the heart of which lady?

-Question 33.What work of Ben Jonson's did Samuel Taylor Coleridge call one of the most perfect plots in all of literature?
+Question 33.Which of the following works of Ben Jonson's did Samuel Taylor Coleridge refer to as one of the most perfect plots in all of literature?

 Question 44.In Swift's Gulliver's Travels, the Brobdingnagians are primarily characterized by what trait?

 Question 55.Which of the following is NOT an element of Gothic literature?